 Next step is to be honest with what our plate looks like right now.
 It may not be pretty or ideal, and that is okay.
 Draw it out/portion out your plate as it currently stands with the practices you listed above.
-Do your best to remember and display everything you do in your school(s).
+Do your best to remember and display everything you do in your organization(s).
 And if you can't fit everything on your plate in the proportions, that's okay and that is actually quite telling of all the work you are doing.

-Part 3: What is your ideal plate?
+Part 2: What is your ideal plate?

-Thinking back to your school(s)'s building blocks, and the various activities you could do, what would your ideal plate look like?
+Thinking back to your organization(s)'s building blocks, and the various activities you could do, what would your ideal plate look like?
 What would you want to focus on?
-What aligns most with your and your school's values?
+What aligns most with your and your organization's values?
 What activities are most effective within each building block and how much time/resources would you give them?
 Proportion that out below.

-Part 4: Making minor changes
+Part 2: Making minor changes.

-One of the biggest blunders people make when trying to change their nutrition is that they make drastic sweeping changes immediately without setting up microhabits and changes.
-We need to avoid making the same mistake with our schools.
+One of the biggest blunders when people make trying to change their nutrition is they make drastic sweeping changes immediately without setting up microhabits to support effective long-term change.
+We need to avoid making the same mistake with our work.
 Proportion your plate below by dropping all the extra stuff that feels necessary but isn't.
 Keep the practices and systems that still actualize your building blocks.
 And then make room for one slight change to your plate to get you closer to your ideal plate.